theyworkforyou/shineyoureye-prose/info/inec-nationwide-continuous-voter-registration-exercise.md

 3) Is above 18 years and could not register in any of the previous registration exercise.

-4) Is resident, work originate from the LGA/Area Council or RA/Ward covered by the Registration Area Centre.
+4) Is resident, work or originate from the local government covered by the Registration Area Centre.

 6) Not subject to any legal incapacity to vote under any law, rules or regulations in force in Nigeria

-7) Must present him/her self to the CVR officers for registration and is able to provide proof of identity,    age and nationality, if requested;
+7) Must present him/herself to the CVR officers for registration and is able to provide proof of identity,    age and nationality, if requested;

 8) Has registered before but his/her name/photograph/fingerprints were not captured; such a person must        provide his/her Temporary Voters Card (TVC)